Summary of broadband development in Germany

 - With its mobile communications strategy, the Federal government has announced major plans to improve its mobile coverage.
 The Federal Government is working with countries and municipalities to implement a mix of different measures.
 This includes:

-- relieving local authorities of the implementation of the support program in order to ensure effective and cost-effective expansion,
+- relieving local authorities of the implementation of the support program in order to ensure effective and cost-effective expansion

 - In its roadmap to implement the Connectivity Toolbox, Germany refers to assessing mobile network technologies and roll-out strategies as to their environmental impact, to a nationwide electromagnetic fields (EMF) measuring campaign, and to the new public company MIG that supports access to physical infrastructure.

-- The Gigabit Strategy foresees measures that will simplify, speed up and digitise permit granting, strengthen use of alternative deployment methods, provide more transparency and improved legal framework.
+- The Gigabit Strategy foresees measures that will simplify, speed up and digitise permit granting, strengthen use of alternative deployment methods, and provide more transparency and improved legal framework.

 National and regional broadband financial instruments